hphelion/documentation/commercial/GA1/ceph/commercial.ceph-overview.md

 Ceph is an Open Source, scalable, software-defined storage system running on HP servers comprised of a  [block storage](#block-storage), [object storage](#object-storage) and [file system](#file-system) with a unified management. <!---HP is committed to contribute to OpenStack integration with  management and extensions to Ceph Open Source Storage as a Solution.--->

-Ceph is designed to deliver different types of storage interfaces to the end use in the same storage platform.
-The integration  of HP Helion OpenStack Enterprise Edition and Ceph is the usage of [block storage](#block-storage) of Ceph's RADOS Block Device (RDB).
+Ceph is designed to deliver different types of storage interfaces to the end user in the same storage platform.
+The integration  of HP Helion OpenStack&#174; Enterprise Edition and Ceph is the usage of [block storage](#block-storage) of Ceph's RADOS Block Device (RDB).
 Also, the integration between User Application Archive and Backup Workloads running externally or in Virtual Machines in HP Helion OpenStack is the usage of [object storage](#object-storage) of the Ceph RADOS Gateway (RADOSGW).

 The Ceph RADOSGW provides a REST interface with extensions which offers compatibility with the Swift API.
 Therefore the existing applications with the integration to the HP Helion OpenStack Swift API can port seamlessly from a OpenStack Swift backend storage platform to the Ceph Solution.